-As a beginner in this wonderful world of veganism, many people can get lost and would have no clue where to start with stocking up their pantry in the right way to maintain or transition to a healthy lifestyle.
-As you will see from this list, there are plenty of things that healthy vegans can eat!
+As a beginner in this wonderful world of veganism, folks can get lost and would have no clue where to start with stocking up their pantry in the right way to maintain or transition to a healthy lifestyle.
+As you’ll see from this list, there are plenty of things that healthy vegans can eat!

 So, here’s what you should be stocking up on to start your healthy vegan pantry.
 Please note that this just an example of what we keep in our pantry.
-It is by no means perfect but it’s definitely a good start.
+It is by no means perfect, but it’s a good start.

 Here’s an infographic with the rest of our staples!